This article is part of a larger series on POS Systems.

 When to Upgrade Zettle

 Zettle has no upgrades or add-ons, except for third-party applications.
 You can integrate Zettle with ecommerce software like BigCommerce, accounting software like QuickBooks, appointment software like Timely, or even other POS software like Lightspeed and Loyverse.
 So, if you like PayPal for payment processing but Zettle does not quite fit the bill, there are third-party options.
 Most, however, come with a fee.
+Cost to upgrade: Various third-party integrations.

 What PayPal Zettle Is Missing